Live Like a Local Itinerary

-Haywood County locals are proud of their rich agricultural heritage, so what better way to learn about that than getting a first hand experience with the area’s local growers and producers.
-Stop by a Haywood Visitor Center and pick up a free copy of Buy Haywood’s 2014 “Find Your Adventure” Agritourism Guide.
-Spend your morning enjoying the area’s many “agri-experiences” that are featured around the county.
-From picking a bushel of fresh berries to visiting a sustainable trout farm at the foot of Cold Mountain, there are so many fresh experiences that you may have a hard time choosing where to start.
+Haywood County locals are proud of their rich agricultural heritage, so what better way to learn about that than getting a firsthand experience with the area’s local growers and producers?
+Stop by a Haywood County Visitor Center and pick up a free copy of Buy Haywood’s 2014 “Find Your Adventure” Agritourism Guide.
+Spend your morning enjoying the area’s many “agri-experiences” featured around the county.
+From picking a bushel of fresh berries to visiting a sustainable trout farm at the foot of Cold Mountain, there are so many fresh experiences, you may have a hard time choosing where to start.

 Skinny Dip Falls

 Cool down this afternoon at a local swimming hole, Skinny Dip Falls.
-Take Hwy 276 to the Blue Ridge Parkway and head south.
-Pull off near mile marker 417, which is near the Looking Glass Rock overlook.
+Take Hwy.
+276 to the Blue Ridge Parkway and head south.
+Pull off near milepost 417, near the Looking Glass Rock overlook.
 A moderate, short hike will take you to a natural waterfall and swimming hole on the Yellow Prong of the Big East Fork of the Pigeon River.
 Take a cool dip or sun yourself on the rocks.
-If you continue on the trail past Skinny Dip Falls on the Mountains to Sea trail you will reach Graveyard Fields where you will find more hiking trails and waterfalls.
+If you continue on the trail past Skinny Dip Falls on the Mountains to Sea trail, you will reach Graveyard Fields, where you will find more hiking trails and waterfalls.

 Pick your Evening Entertainment: